isakro/meso_patterns/README.md

 # meso_patterns

-This repository holds data, code, figures and text files for the paper "Algorithmic classification and statistical modelling of coastal settlement patterns in Mesolithic south-eastern Norway".
+This repository holds data, code, figures and text files for the paper  Roalkvam, I., 2020.
+Algorithmic Classification and Statistical Modelling of Coastal Settlement Patterns in Mesolithic South-Eastern Norway. *Journal of Computer Applications in Archaeology*, 3(1), pp.288–307.
+DOI: http://doi.org/10.5334/jcaa.60

 The output from the GIS analyses is available in the directory *gis_output*, making it possible to skip straight to the statistical treatment in R. See section 5 below for licences associated with the contents of the repository.

 ### 1. Repository contents (listed in order of analysis)